NtemKenyor/Memory_Game/README.md

 ## Overview

 The **Memory Game with Solana Airdrop Incentive** is a web-based game that challenges players to remember and recall a sequence of words.
 The game becomes progressively more difficult with each level, and players are rewarded with points for each correct answer.
-In addition, if a player fails, they are offered a Solana token airdrop as a form of encouragement to continue playing.
+In addition, if a player fails, they are offered a Solana token airdrop in their current score as a form of encouragement to continue playing.

 ## Features